 July 17, 2021

 Practal — Practical Logic

 This is a ﬁrst sketch of the design of Practal, an interactive theorem proving system for practical logic.

 A revised semantics for Local Lexing is presented that entirely avoids priority conﬂicts between non-empty tokens.
 Pyramid Grammars are introduced, and their semantics is given in terms of Local Lexing.
 It is demonstrated that they are more expressive than Context-Free Grammars, and at least as expressive as Parsing Expression Grammars.

-I propose a simple Unicode-based lexical syntax for programming language identiﬁers using characters from international scripts (currently Latin, Greek and Cyrillic).
-What makes such cosmopolitan identiﬁers special is that each identiﬁer is either equivalent to a uniquely determined simple identiﬁer consisting only of ASCII characters, or that the identiﬁer is a symbolic identiﬁer.
-This makes collaboration in an international setting easier, especially in contexts where such identiﬁers are not only used by professional programmers, but are also present in the domain of normal users, for example through scriptable applications.
+I propose a simple Unicode-based lexical syntax for programming language identiﬁers using characters from international scripts (currently Latin, Greek, Cyrillic and Math).
+Such cosmopolitan identiﬁers are designed to achieve much of the simplicity of Fortran identiﬁers while acknowledging a modern international outlook.
+This seems particularly advantageous in contexts where such identiﬁers are not (only) used by professional programmers, but are exposed to normal users, for example through scriptable applications.